Virial theorem: Inclusion of electromagnetic fields

 where $c_s$ is the speed of the ion acoustic wave (or the Alfvén wave, if the magnetic pressure is higher than the plasma pressure).
 Thus the lifetime of a plasmoid is expected to be on the order of the acoustic (or Alfvén) transit time.

 Relativistic uniform system

-In case when in the physical system the pressure field, the electromagnetic and gravitational fields are taken into account, as well as the field of particles’ acceleration, the virial theorem is written in the relativistic form as follows:
+For a physical system, when the pressure field, the electromagnetic and gravitational fields are taken into account, as well as the field of particles' acceleration, the virial theorem is written in the relativistic form as follows: